Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-05 - Brief description
 We discussed some of the structuring for how we'd make the game itself.
 I added a few includes, listed a few functions, and started writing the function to fill an empty deck.

+For hw I fixed a few typos and small errors.
+And then I finished the function to generate a deck and made a function to shuffle the deck.
+Everything in game.c should be working.
+I also added on to the makefile a bit.